About John Holiday

 “Timeless.”

-Highlights for Holiday's 2024-25 season included a debut in the role of Farnace in Mitridate, re di Ponto at Boston Lyric Opera, under the direction of James Darrah.
-In March 2025, he will debuted, as the title role of Akhenaten in a new Barrie Kosky production, at Komische Oper Berlin.
-Holiday returned to the Bayerische Staatsoper in two titles: Le Grand Macabre, as Prince Go-go, in October and as the Sorceress in Dido and Aeneas, in July 2025, and embarked on a tour with The English Concert of Giulio Cesare in Egitto, in the role of Tolomeo, at prestigious venues, including Carnegie Hall and the Barbican.
-He performed alongside the San Francisco Symphony, the New Jersey Symphony, and the Apollo Chamber Players, in addition to a solo recital, at the Wolf Trap Foundation for the Performing Arts.
-He was also featured, on NPR's Tiny Desk Concert series and appeared on an episode of NPR's Amplify with Lara Downes.
+Highlights of Holiday’s 2024-25 season included his debut as Farnace in Mitridate, re di Ponto at Boston Lyric Opera in a production by James Darrah, and his debut in the title role of Akhnaten in a new production by Barrie Kosky at Komische Oper Berlin.
+He returned to the Bayerische Staatsoper in Le Grand Macabre and Dido and Aeneas, and toured with The English Concert in Giulio Cesare as Tolomeo, with performances at venues including Carnegie Hall and the Barbican Centre.
+Additional engagements included appearances with the San Francisco Symphony, New Jersey Symphony, and Apollo Chamber Players in Houston, as well as a solo recital at the Wolf Trap Foundation for the Performing Arts.
+During the summer, Holiday made his debut at the BBC Proms in Hisaishi’s End of the World and performed with the Amsterdam Sinfonietta at the Prinsengracht Concert in Amsterdam.

-Holiday began his 2023-24 season as a featured soloist with the Handel and Haydn Society for a performance of Handel's Messiah.
-The season continued in January 2024 with Handel's Agrippina with the Dutch National Opera, where Holiday performed the role of Nerone.
-He performed at Washington Adventist University in a recital alongside world-renowned bass Morris Robinson, as well as Brandie Sutton, Aaron Crouch and more, followed by a solo recital at Pensacola Opera.
-Holiday was featured at Jazz at Lincoln Center for an American Songbook recital, and joined the Los Angeles Chamber Orchestra to perform Pergolesi's Stabat Mater in a program conducted by Jaime Martín also featuring soprano Amanda Forsythe.
-At PACNYC, in conjunction with Trinity Church Wall Street, Holiday was a featured soloist in the premiere of Luna Pearl Woolf's Oratorio in April, and returned to The Metropolitan Opera to reprise his roles in the restaging of Kevin Puts’s The Hours following last season's acclaimed premiere.
-Holiday performed at Bayerische Staatsoper (Bavarian State Opera) in the role of Prince Go-Go in György Ligeti's Le Grand Macabre, and also appeared at Arizona Opera and the University of Michigan for recitals and masterclasses.
+In the 2023-24 season, Holiday appeared as a featured soloist with the Handel and Haydn Society in Handel’s Messiah, followed by performances of Agrippina with Dutch National Opera in the role of Nerone.
+He gave recitals at Washington Adventist University and Pensacola Opera, appeared at Jazz at Lincoln Center in an American Songbook program, and joined the Los Angeles Chamber Orchestra for Pergolesi’s Stabat Mater under the direction of Jaime Martín.
+At PACNYC, in conjunction with Trinity Church Wall Street, he was a featured soloist in the premiere of Luna Pearl Woolf’s Oratorio and returned to The Metropolitan Opera to reprise his roles in Kevin Puts’s The Hours.
+Additional appearances included engagements with Arizona Opera, the University of Michigan, and the Bayerische Staatsoper.

 “An exceptional vocalist with a strong voice, even in its highest range.”